-My Favorite French Recipe Posted by Elizabeth Schmermund on Aug 8, 2016 in Cooking
+My Favorite French Recipe Posted by Elizabeth Schmermund on Aug 8, 2016 in Uncategorized

 My favorite French recipe, the one I use every week–if not every day–is deceptively simple.
 But once you begin using it, you’ll never be able to go back.
 There aren’t any precise measurements, but that’s what makes it special: add a little bit of this, a pinch of that, to adjust the recipe to your preferences.

 I never knew how to make a delicious vinaigrette à la moutarde until my mother-in-law showed me.
 Now I never buy the store bought stuff, because it just isn’t as tasty.

 All you need is: quelques gousses d’ail (several garlic cloves), du vinaigre balsamique (balsamic vinegar),du vinaigre de cidre (apple cider vinegar), de l’huile végétale (vegetable oil; olive oil is often too dense/heavy), des échalotes (shallots), de la moutarde de Dijon (Dijon mustard), du miel (honey), du sel (salt), et du poivre (pepper).